How to Not Miss the Perfect Love of Imperfect Dads

 And guess what?
 These days, it seems he is bound and determined to tell me every phone call, every visit how proud he is, how much he loves me--enough to make up for 10 childhoods.

 When our dads are imperfect, it leaves room for the perfect Father.
 Guess what?
 100% of us are imperfect parents.
 We are the norm, and so we save for our kids’ counseling bills, and tuck them in and lead the awkward devotion, and we do our best to push them to the only perfect One.

 I talk to so many of you who have tremendous hurts from your dads, and I know some of you could never form a list like I just did--there is only pain, and there wouldn’t be enough good.
 (And to you, I am so sorry.)

 But some of you can.
 And life is too short for words to be left unsaid.

 Write the list, even through the hurt.
-If your Dad is still alive text him or email him all the ways he loved you and thank him today!
+If your dad is still alive, text him or email him about all the ways he loved you, and thank him today!